How to implement client-based sessions

 // if that fails the cookie has been tampered with!

 When servicing a new OpenID Connect request at the login page the interaction with the Connect2id server authorisation session endpoint remains the same, save for having a slightly different procedure to get and determine the client-tied session ID:

 If a cookie is found, decode it and verify it as shown above.

 Pass the session ID to the Connect2id authorisation session endpoint (as normal).

-When the Connect2id server creates a new session for the login page, encode the cookie it was suggested above.
-The Connect2id server does not need to be aware that the session is special and tied to an individual client, only the login page which sets and reads the cookie has to.
+When the Connect2id server creates a new session for the login page, encode the cookie as suggested above.
+The Connect2id server does not need to be aware that the session is special and tied to an individual client, only the login page which sets and reads the cookie.

 rps attribute of the session